-American Expatriates Who Are Not Tax Compliant With The IRS To Have US Passports Revoked
+American Expats Who Are Not Tax Compliant With The IRS To Have US Passports Revoked

 As desperate and unconscionable as it may seem, the United States government is doing it – they’re putting forward legislation right now – that will revoke or deny a passport to overseas American citizens who are not tax-compliant with the IRS, including filing of taxes, FBAR and FATCA.